 "One of the best folk bands on the scene."
 Seth Lakeman

 "Sam has such a beautiful voice and sings with so much soul.
 I've seen him perform live a few times and he's amazing" Cara Dillon

 "I think this guy is absolutely brilliant… His voice is beyond sublime."
 Mike Harding

 "A captivating performer, Sam Kelly has one of the best young male voices in British acoustic roots music.
 Seriously...Check him out!"
 Sean Lakeman

 "The Lost Boys is an outstanding debut album."
 Bright Young Folk

 "This is the album that the folk world has been awaiting...
 The Lost Boys is going to be huge."
 Folking.com

 Not content with resting on his laurels, Sam enlisted the extraordinary talents of new band members Ciaran Algar (fiddle) and Graham Coe (cello) and went straight back into the studio to record his debut album.
 'The Lost Boys' came out in November 2015 to a storm of rave reviews, cementing Sam's place as one of the most rapidly rising stars on the UK folk scene, and enticing Radio 2 to invite the guys into the BBC studios as the featured live session guests on the Mark Radcliffe Show - an honour usually only bestowed upon much more established musicians.
-The album also landed Sam the Horizon Award for emerging artists at the 2016 Radio 2 Folk Awards.
-The album has also been championed by numerous legends of folk broadcasting, including Mike Harding - who played tracks from the album for four weeks in a row on his online radio podcast.
-Sam has been touring the album with his full band - Sam Kelly & The Lost Boys, and they’re due to release their first album as a band in summer 2017.
+The album also landed Sam the Horizon Award for emerging artists at the 2016 Radio 2 Folk Awards, and was championed by numerous legends of folk broadcasting, including Mike Harding - who played tracks from the album for four weeks in a row on his online radio podcast.